pmean/build-website/text/01/population-1.md

 > which one of the two lawyers you want to chose.

 > The best analogy I have heard about sampling goes something like:
-> \"*Every cook knows that it only takes a single sip from a
+> "*Every cook knows that it only takes a single sip from a
-> well-stirred soup to determine the taste*.\" It\'s a nice analogy
+> well-stirred soup to determine the taste*."
+It's a nice analogy
 > because you can visualize what happens when the soup is poorly
 > stirred.